chrisbuckleycode/cloud-devops-scripts/python/lambda-cron-s3-image/README.md

 Run `cdk deploy`.
 This will deploy / redeploy your Stack to your AWS Account.

 After the deployment you will see the API's URL, which represents the url you can then use.

+Reminder: returning after a while to develop again, you will need to run source and boostrap commands again.

 ## Synthesize Cloudformation Template